 To enable, as far as possible all pupils to have access to all activities and areas of school life, a risk assessment will be undertaken to ensure the safety of all participants in educational visits.
-No decision about a child with medical needs attending/ not attending an educational visit will be taken without prior consultation with parents/foster parents.
+No decision about a child with medical needs attending/ not attending a school visit will be taken without prior consultation with parents/foster parent.